• Skip to main content

 Step seven:

-Squeeze the garlic cloves out.
+Remove the foil wrapping.
+Squeeze the individual cloves out.
 Literally.
 They’ll pop right out.
 If any of the little pockets didn’t get exposed you’ll need to cut them to let the garlic escape.

 Squeeze the roasted garlic out